-See below further important information and questions we are frequently asked about staying in and visiting Southern DHB hospitals.
+See below further important information and questions we are frequently asked about staying in and visiting Te Whatu Ora Southern hospitals.
 You can also search for the topic you are interested in on the search bar, and if you have any other questions, please contact us.
 For information about other hospitals in the district, please see their information pages.

 Where can I park?